DevExpress/devextreme-demos/JSDemos/Demos/Charts/LoadDataOnDemand/description.md

     - Specify the initial [visualRange](/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/visualRange/).

-    - Implement a function that computes the Chart current [visualRange](/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/visualRange/).
-In this function, call a method that checks whether a user changed the visual range.
+    - Implement a function that respond to user pan operations and tracks [visualRange](/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/visualRange/) changes.
+If a user changed the visual range, initiate a request for additional data.

 3. Implement functions that load the data.

-    - The Chart argument data is days.
-If users pan the Chart left or right more than half a day, the data starts to load.
-The `onVisualRangeChanged` method checks this condition, and if the condition is true, the method calls the uploading function.
+    - In this demo, Chart displays daily information.
+If a user pan the Chart left or right more than half a day, additional data starts to load.
+The `onVisualRangeChanged` initiates this procedure.

     - The `getDataFrame` Ajax request gets the new data frame from the server.

-    - The `uploadDataByVisualRange` function takes two arguments: current visual range and the component's instance.
-This function gets the starting and ending points of the visual range and the bounds of already loaded data and calls the `getDataFrame` function.
-Then, the `uploadDataByVisualRange` function reloads the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) and updates the visual range.
+    - The `uploadDataByVisualRange` function analyzes the starting and ending points of the visual range and the bounds of already loaded data.
+If necessary, it calls the `getDataFrame` function to obtain new data points.
+Finally, it reloads the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) and saves the current visual range.